-An active trading market for our securities may not develop or be sustainable, and you may not be able to resell your securities.
+An active trading market for our securities may not develop or be sustainable, and you may not be able to resell your units.

-Prior to our May 2016 initial public offering, there was not a public market for our securities.
-An active trading market for our securities may not develop, or be sustained.
-If an active market for our securities does not develop, you may not be able to sell your shares of common stock or warrants quickly or at the market price.
-We cannot predict the prices at which our securities will trade and you may not be able to resell your shares of common stock or warrants.
+Prior to this offering, there has not been a public market for our securities.
+The initial public offering price for the units was determined by negotiations between us and the representatives of the underwriters and may not be indicative of prices that will prevail in the trading market for the units, or the shares of common stock or warrants included in the units.
+An active trading market for our securities may not develop, or be sustained, following this offering.
+If an active market for our securities does not develop, you may not be able to sell your units, or the shares of common stock or warrants included in the units, quickly or at the market price.
+We cannot predict the prices at which our securities will trade and you may not be able to resell your units, or the shares of common stock or warrants included in the units.

-The trading price of our securities is likely to be volatile, and purchasers of our securities could incur substantial
+The trading price of our securities is likely to be volatile, and purchasers of our securities could incur substantial losses.